 How to set up the integration

-- As the administrator of your ThingLink account, open the 'Organization settings' tab on the left.
+- As the administrator of your ThingLink account, open the 'Organization' tab on the left.

-- Select the 'Adding users' tab, then click the 'Edit' button next to the 'Azure tenant ID' row (see the interactive image below).
+- Select the 'Integrations' tab, then click the 'Edit' button next to the 'Azure tenant ID' row (see the interactive image below).

 - Enter the Microsoft 365 organization ID (also known as Active Directory tenant ID) for your organization and click the 'Save changes' button at the bottom of the page.
 See the linked article or contact your IT department to learn where to find the organization ID.